-The following are twenty original statements, in chronological order, from the writings of Ellen G. White in regards to the statutes and judgments that God gave to Moses for the people of Israel as the terms of His covenant with them.
+The following are more than a score of original statements, in chronological order, from the writings of Ellen G. White in regards to the statutes and judgments that God gave to Moses for the people of Israel as the terms of His covenant with them.
 As she herself stated, their purpose was to further explain the broad principles of the Ten Commandments.
 I specifically selected quotes where she says that we are still to observe them today.
 All emphases are mine.

-The title of this article is based on Statement #3, where Sister White specifically calls us collectively to make a “solemn covenant”.
-It’s a statement that seems very applicable for today as God revives and reorganizes us.
-Please read them all very carefully and with prayer.
+The title of this article is based on Statement #3, where the Spirit of Prophecy specifically calls us collectively to make a “solemn covenant”.
+It’s a statement that seems very applicable for today as God revives and reorganizes us; more on this in the conclusion.

 Statement #1 (1868)